ciren/cilib/docs/community-tutorial/introduction.md

 ### Principled design

+Pure functions operate only the passed in function parameters and return a value.
+Given the same set of function parameters, the same result from the function is expected and is known as _referential transparency_.
-It is very important to ensure that the library code is pure - thereby reducing complexity.
-This has many advantages but, most importantly, it allows for the controlling of side-effects which is a primary concern, especially when randomness is involved.
+It is very important to ensure that the library code is pure: it reduces complexity.
+Due to pure functions only returning values, it allows for the controlling of effects.
+Effects are actions that a program perfroms to achieve a goal.
+One of the primary effects managed by CIlib is the effect of randomness applied to other values.
 As a consequence of this, and other aspects, CILib makes an active effort to address the following:

 - **Correctness**: All algorithmic components should be correct and operate as intened, doing nothing more.
-  Peer-review is hugely valuable in this regard, providing confidence that the implementations are correct and sound.
+  Peer-review is hugely valuable, providing confidence that the implementations are correct and sound.
 - **Type safety**: The use of types is a fantastic way to ensure that a program cannot represent invalid states.
   This removes a huge set of potential errors and ensures greater confidence, as the compiler is always double-checking the code.
-- **Reproducibility**: Within scientific research, being able to reproduce the work of another researcher is important.
-  It's also a fundamental part of the scientific method.
+- **Reproducibility**: The abiltity to reproduce the work of another researcher is a fundamental part of the scientific method.
-  With complexities such as randomness, this becomes much more difficult and is generally extremely cumbersome.
+  With effects such as randomness applied to algorithms, reproducing results becomes much, much more difficult.
-  CILib must allow for the perfect replication of experimental work.
+  It is, therefore, required that CILib be able to provide the perfect replication of experimental work.

-With all this in mind, we can think of CILib as a platform that allows us to build a project by combining a number of components that are reinforced by type safety to ensure correctness and can be easily reproduced.
+With all this in mind, we can think of CILib as a platform that allows us to build a project by combining a number of components that are reinforced by type safety to ensure correctness, whilst allowing for easily reproduced results.

 ## Help and support

-If you have any feedback or questions, please come and chat to us in the project's [Gitter channel](4); alternatively, feel free to [open an issue](5).
+If you have any feedback or questions, please come and chat to us in the project [Gitter channel](4); alternatively, feel free to [open an issue](5).

 [1]: https://underscore.io/training/courses/essential-scala/